Kingxukai/linux/Documentation/driver-api/driver-model/device.rst

 	NULL,
   };

-A helper macro is available for the common case of a single group, so the above two structures can be declared using:::
+A helper macro is available for the woke common case of a single group, so the above two structures can be declared using:::

   ATTRIBUTE_GROUPS(dev);